SoftInstigate/restheart-website/docs/read-docs.md

 This page provides examples of query operations using the `GET` method.

-You will learn how to retrieve documents from a collection, optionally specifying a query, sort criteria, fields projections options, and how to deal with pagination.
+Learn how to:

+- retrieve documents from a collection
+- optionally specifying a query
+- apply sort criteria
+- apply fields projections options
+- deal with pagination
-You will also learn how to retrieve a single document knowing its _id.
+- retrieve a single document knowing its _id.

 {% include running-examples.md %}